-A candidate presenting seven papers shall present four papers in the first year and present the remaining three papers in the year next following.
+A candidate presenting seven papers shall present four papers in the first year and present the remaining three papers in the year next following, except that, with the consent of the Head of Department, a candidate may present three papers in the first half year and the remaining four papers in the year next following.

-The prerequisites are eight papers in the subjects Political Studies and Asian Politics including three Stage III papers.
+The prerequisites are eight papers in the subjects Political Studies and Asian Politics including three Stage III papers. -

-30.400 Topic on Political Thought and Practice: The Role of Ideology in Communist China.
+30.400 Topic on Political Thought and Practice:

+The Role of Ideology in China.

-30.401 A Topic on the Role of Minority Ethnic Groups in Politics: In 1980: Maoris and American Blacks.
+30.401 A Topic on the Role of Minority Ethnic Groups in Politics:

+In 1981: Maoris and American Blacks.

-30.402 A Topic on Urban Government and Politics: In 1980: Comparative Urban Government: United States and England.
+30.402 A Topic on Urban Government and Politics:

+In 1981: Comparative Urban Government: United States and England.

 30.403 Special Topic to be Prescribed by the Head of Department.
-In 1980: Public Opinion and Communication.